joshrmcdaniel/sng-format-python/README.md

 -----------------------
 Python implementation for parsing and handling .sng files.
 [See the .sng format spec for information](https://github.com/mdsitton/SngFileFormat/tree/main).

-It is capable of reading SNG files, extracting metadata, file indexes, and file data.
-There is a function to write to disk as well.
+It is capable of reading SNG files, extracting metadata, encoding audio to .opus file indexes, and file data.

-I have not tested this thoroughly, but I've had zero issues with it so far.
+I have not tested this end-to-end, but I've had zero issues with it so far.

 # Instalation
 ## From pip